metosin/malli/README.md

 Contains `:and`, `:or`, `:map`, `:vector`, `:list` and `:set`.

-### Custom registries
+### Custom registry

-Example to create a custom Schema model without the default core predicates and with `:string` and `:int` Schemas:
+Example to create a custom registry without the default core predicates and with `:string` and `:int` Schemas:

 ```clj
 (def registry